POT-PLEX-CLUB/.github/profile/README.md

 To be clear this organization was made to help share work and progress of the server between developers and administrators so don't expect to see much here as a regular visitor passing through, however, this doesn't mean you're at a loss, while we do intend to keep our source code for our core private you can still check out our repository's to see if we added anything for the public.

 ## Oh your not a regular passing through?
-Get in touch with David over @ discord.gg/potplex he has no problem getting you set up here!
+Get in touch with David over @ our [Discord](https://discord.gg/potplex) he has no problem getting you set up here!